ItayTur/Book-Store/README.md

 # Book-Store
-Book-Store is a book selling up with books and users management system.
+Book-Store is a book selling application with books and users management system.